GroceriStar/groceristar-fetch/text/complex.md

 let Departments  = require(path.resolve(__dirname, 'departments'));
 ```

-attribute is actually united thing, that includes allergy, course, cuisine, diet, holidays
+an attribute is actually united thing, that includes allergy, course, cuisine, diet, holidays
 you can use `_.unite` or `_.merge`  - don't remember which is works

-so recipe has ingredients and attributes inside. and each ingredient has department.
+so the recipe has ingredients and attributes inside. and each ingredient has a department.

 ----